-Your Company has taken several sustainable steps voluntarily to contribute towardsbetter environment.
+Your Company continues to take sustainable steps voluntarily to contribute towardsbetter environment.

 - Use of natural Lightning and natural ventilation;

-b) Use of energy efficient electric equipment such as use of LED bulbs;
+- Use of energy efficient electric equipment such as use of LED bulbs;

 - and workers for energy conservation.

-(ii) Steps taken by the company for utilizing alternate sources of energy:
+(ii) Steps taken by the Company for utilizing alternate sources of energy: